 The Holidays are fast approaching.
 Are your homes ready to welcome the warmth of Christmas?
 Christmas is a joyous occasion, a time for family and friends to gather together in front of the fire while having hot cocoa and enjoying each other’s stories.
 Houses are decorated with bright lights and jingles are heard everywhere.
 At this time of the year, homeowners start putting up Christmas lanterns and lights on their porch or their roofs to create that Christmas atmosphere.
-But, unlike indoor decorations, outdoor lights needs more care during installation.
-If you’re one of those jolly fellow who would like to install the outside Christmas light, you should finish reading this blog to know how to do this the right way:
+But, unlike indoor decorations, outdoor lights need more care during installation.
+If you’re one of those jolly fellows who would like to install the outside Christmas light, you should finish reading this blog to know how to do this the right way:

 1.Inspect possible tears on light wirings and bulbs.